nalbert9/AI_App_Classification_Flowers_Python/README.md

 </p>
 <b>Accomplishment:</b>

-- Train Image classifier model, which uses Deep Learning pre-trained neural networks (VGG and DenseNet) to train a neural network to recognize different species of flowers (dataset of 102 flower categories) ;
+- Train Image classifier model, which uses Deep Learning pre-trained neural networks (VGG/DenseNet) to train a neural network to recognize different species of flowers (dataset of 102 flower categories) ;

 - Python app which allows user to input some arguments in order to train and make prediction.